 Blindness is a serious threat in arteritis.
 In a few cases, vision loss is the first sign of GCA.
 Unfortunately, any damage already done is usually irreversible.
 Most people get warning symptoms (called prodromes), such as fluctuating vision, black curtains that briefly descend over vision in one eye (called amaurosis fugax), and headaches, giving them time to take action and see their doctor.

 At least 50 % of GCA patients also have polymyalgia rheumatica (PMR).
 About 10% to 20% of people with PMR go on to develop GCA.
 Arteritis may appear before, during, or after the onset of PMR.
 The primary symptoms of PMR are severe stiffness and pain in the neck, shoulder, and hip muscles.
-There may also be fatigue, joint pain, and anemia.
+There may also be fatigue, joint pain, joint swelling in the hands, and anemia.

 Making the Diagnosis